scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/admin
 ```

-Each entry in the response is a peer.
-If you see none, you are connected to no peers.
+Each entry in the response contains a peer's IP address, public IP address, ID, version, and the time of the last sent and received messages exchanged with this node.
+If you see none, you are not connected to any peers.
 You should see at least the 5 nodes run by AVA Labs.

 ### How do I kill my node?